iamrahul08/business-analyst-journey/Day1_Intro_BABOK_BusinessAnalysis.md

 - “What is BABOK and how have you used it?”
 - “Can you walk me through the key competencies a BA should have?”
 - “Which BABOK techniques have you applied in your projects?”
-- “How do you handle stakeholder communication or elicitation?”
+- “How do you plan stakeholder engagement and governance?”

 💡 Having this breakdown on your GitHub will let you **revise easily before interviews**, and prove you have a structured learning path.